Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

 The observation of a Higgs boson (\PH) consistent with the standard model (SM) expectation in 2012~\cite{ATLAS:2012yve,CMS:2012qbp,CMS:2013btf} and subsequent measurements of its properties~\cite{CMS:2022dwd, ATLAS:2022vkf} have advanced our understanding of electroweak (EW) symmetry breaking and the origin of particle masses~\cite{Salam:1968rm,Glashow:1961tr,Weinberg:1967tq,PhysRevLett.13.321,Higgs:1964ia,PhysRevLett.13.508,PhysRev.145.1156,PhysRevLett.13.585}.
-The Higgs boson has been observed at the CERN LHC in its main production processes and several decay channels.
+The \PH has been observed at the CERN LHC in its main production processes and several decay channels.

-At high transverse momentum (\pt), \PH production can probe beyond-the-SM (BSM) effects~\cite{Grojean:2013nya,Schlaffer:2014osa,Dawson:2015gka,Grazzini:2016paz,Maltoni:2013sma,Degrande:2016dqg}.
-The decay of a Higgs boson into a bottom quark-antiquark pair ($\PH\to\bbbar$) is particularly well suited for studying boosted Higgs boson production because of its large branching fraction of 58\%~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie}.
-Furthermore, at high \pt the decay products become collimated and can be reconstructed within a single large-radius jet, allowing for background suppression through the study of the jet substructure.
+The dominant \PH production mechanism at the LHC is gluon fusion (ggH), contributing about 87\% of the inclusive \PH cross section at ${\sqrt{s}=13\TeV}$.
+However, its relative contribution decreases with increasing \pt~\cite{Becker:2020rjp}.
+In contrast, the relative fraction of vector boson fusion (VBF) shows minimal \pt dependence, while the relative fraction of associated production with vector bosons ($\PV\PH$, ${\PV=\PW}$~or~\PZ) increases at high \pt.
+Therefore, precise measurements of the $\PV\PH$ process could uncover beyond-the-SM (BSM) phenomena in the \PH sector, which may appear more prominently at high \pt~\cite{Brehmer:2019gmn, Biekotter:2014gup, Mimasu:2015nqa}.

-The dominant Higgs boson production mechanism at the LHC is gluon fusion (ggH), contributing about 87\% of the inclusive Higgs boson cross section at ${\sqrt{s}=13\TeV}$.
-However, at high \pt, the relative ggH contribution decreases to ${\sim}50\%$ for ${\pt>450\GeV}$ and ${\sim}30\%$ for ${\pt>1200\GeV}$~\cite{Becker:2020rjp}.
-The relative fraction of vector boson fusion (VBF) shows minimal \pt dependence, while the relative fraction of associated production with vector bosons ($\PV\PH$, ${\PV=\PW}$~or~\PZ) increases with \pt.
-Therefore, precise measurements of the $\PV\PH$ process could uncover BSM phenomena in the Higgs boson sector, which may appear more prominently at high \pt~\cite{Brehmer:2019gmn, Biekotter:2014gup, Mimasu:2015nqa}.
+The decay of an \PH into a bottom quark-antiquark pair ($\PH\to\bbbar$) is particularly well suited for studying boosted (high-\pt) \PH production because of its large branching fraction of 58\%~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie}.
+Furthermore, at high \pt, the $\PH\to\bbbar$ decay products are reconstructed as a single large-radius jet, enabling the use of jet substructure and flavor-tagging observables to identify the boosted \PH candidate and suppress the dominant multijet background.